bitdegree/challenge-fullstack/README.md

 Component takes 2 props: `route_name` and `user`.

-`route_name` should be used as ID string, if you use the same id on different pages, you'll get same comment box
+`route_name` should be used as ID string, if you use the same id on different pages, you'll get the same comment box

 `user` should be used as boolean to restrict or allow users to post